developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/dominjectionandroid/index.md

 Apps running on Enterprise Browser 1.3 and higher support DOM injection, which inserts CSS, JavaScript and/or meta tags into a running app without modifying the underlying app.
 This permits features, capabilities and even the look and feel of part or all of any app to be modified or customized at runtime **<u>without changing the original source code</u>**.

 This can be useful, for example, to inject EB JavaScript libraries or other business logic into an SAP ITSmobile or other app for which there's no way to edit the source.
-DOM injection occurs after the page is completely loaded, ensuring that page modifications are applied only after [the DOM](../../../latest/guide/dominjectionandroid/#whatisthedom) is ready for them.
+DOM injection occurs after the page is completely loaded, ensuring that page modifications are applied only after [the DOM](../dominjectionandroid/#whatisthedom) is ready for them.

 Enabled by default, DOM injection is **activated by the [&lt;CustomDOMElements&gt; tag](../configreference/#dominjection)** of the app's `Config.xml` file.
 No special licensing is required.

+> **NOTE**: Enterprise Browser 2.6 and later supports [Enterprise Application Configurator](../eac), an EB companion utility that simplifies DOM injection implementation.

 ### Requirements